varya/varya.github.com/src/documents/posts/docpad-with-bem-taste_en.html.md

 better than watch over a lot of files in `desktop.blocks`, `desktop.bundles` and all the libraries.
 * css preprocessors<br/>
-The blog styles is in pure CSS now.
+The blog styles are in pure CSS now.
 But with a little change into enb configuration we can learn it to build with preprocessors.
 * fresh design<br/>